atz-spe/FIC2020-CTF/05-pyjail.md

 - the `get_input()` function where we land during the connection, has no access to the value of the flag and cannot call the get_flag() function because it is overwritten when the script is launched (so it's useless)

 If we spawn a shell with `os.system("/bin/bash")`, we won't have access to everything, as it will have been overwritten.
-The solution that we chose is then to use the buffers of the env located in `/proc/$script_pid/environ`.
+The solution that I chose is then to use the buffers of the env located in `/proc/$script_pid/environ`.

 There are two methods for doing this.
 A crude method but going to the essentials, and a finer second, useful for displaying the specific content of the env of the pid that we need (imagine the case where there would be very many pid).